-- there is no functioning equality body; - national legislation has still not been harmonised internally; - underfunding and understaffing prevents the national human rights institutions from fully exercising their competences; - impunity of hate crime and hate speech persists, especially with regard to sexual orientation; - persisting rule of law issues and residual state capture features erode trust in institutions, including the judiciary.
+- a lack of serious political commitment to the issue of equality and non-discrimination resulted in the annulment of the 2019 Anti-discrimination Law; - there was no functioning equality body from August 2019 to the end of the reporting period; - there was no serious engagement by the Government with the inequalities that have arisen or were deepened by the COVID-19 pandemic, such as access to healthcare for people regardless of race and ethnicity (for example, for Roma and especially for Roma women), and no mechanism was introduced to ensure that the measures would not result in any form of discrimination; - national legislation has still not been harmonised internally; - underfunding and understaffing prevents the national human rights institutions from fully exercising their competences; - impunity of hate crime and hate speech persists, especially with regard to sexual orientation; - persisting rule of law issues and residual state capture features erode trust in institutions, including the judiciary.

-This was also the case with the previous law and the CPAD.
+&lt;sup>25 This was also the case with the previous law and the CPAD.
 The relationship was regulated by a memorandum of understanding.

-&lt;sup>32 Law on the Ombudsperson (Закон за народниот правобранител), Official Gazette of the Republic of Macedonia Nos.
+&lt;sup>26 Law on the Ombudsperson (Закон за народниот правобранител), Official Gazette of the Republic of Macedonia Nos.
 60/2003, 114/2009, 181/2016, 189/2016, 35/2018, Constitutional Court Decisions: U. no. 111/2007.